nodejs/node/doc/api/n-api.md

 * `[in] async_resource`: Object associated with the async work that will be passed to possible `async_hooks` [`init` hooks][].
-  In order to retain ABI compatibility with previous versions, passing `NULL` for `async_resource` will not result in an error, however, this will result incorrect operation of async hooks for the napi_async_context created.
+  In order to retain ABI compatibility with previous versions, passing `NULL` for `async_resource` does not result in an error.
+However, this results in incorrect operation of async hooks for the napi_async_context created.
 Potential issues include loss of async context when using the AsyncLocalStorage API.
 * `[in] async_resource_name`: Identifier for the kind of resource